Talent Attraction Tips: How to Win the War for Talent

 Whether your company adopts it or not, remote and hybrid work is here to stay—and so does the demand for it.
 In fact, in one of its thought-leadership pieces, Slack revealed that only 12% of employees surveyed would like to return to the office, while a majority 72% of the employees prefer the hybrid office set-up.
 In addition, one of the top three reasons why job seekers look for opportunity elsewhere is because they are looking for a flexible working arrangement, according to McKinsey & Company.

-These numbers clearly mean one thing: people like having the flexibility to choose where they could work from and they are conscious about the best use of their time.
-Consider adding this in the offer sheet and it might just be the deciding factor, especially for great talents who are choosing between job offers.
+These numbers clearly mean one thing: people like having the flexibility to choose where they could work from, and they are conscious about the best use of their time.
+Consider adding this to the offer sheet and it might just be the deciding factor, especially for great talents who are choosing between job offers.

 3. Give your office culture its much-needed boost

 Surely, a good compensation and benefits package is what can attract a job seeker to sign on with your company, but it’s the culture that would make them want to stay.
 When employees feel that they’re in a safe space, their voices matter, their opinions are considered, that their managers keep open their lines of communication, and that the company is genuinely rooting for them to grow, chances are employees will feel more at ease to work at your organization.
 Everyone will enjoy coming to work and bring their A-game, because they know that their company would always have their well-being in mind.

 4. Ramp up employee engagement through an effective rewards program

 Employees thrive when they feel valued at the company.
 They want to see their hard work being rewarded.
 They also want to know that their work is contributing to a project’s success, or the company’s growth.
 When these things are met, employees are seen to be more engaged and are more productive.
 This is why having a rewards program helps drive employee engagement.